Help

 • Drag a song from the « Song tree view » to the « Chain editor area ».
 All the chains of the song will be loaded.

-There a 3 ways to change the color of a chain/track:
+There a many ways to change the color of a chain/track:

 • In the Chain editor: right-click on a chain, below the last plugin and select « Change track name and color… »